mdp/rotp/README.md

 ### Verifying a Time based OTP with drift

-Some users may enter a code just after has expired.
+Some users may enter a code just after it has expired.
 By adding 'drift' you can allow for a recently expired token to remain valid.

 ```ruby